 If you want to learn more about family-related risk and genetics, you can visit the Lower Your Risk section of this site.

-Researchers have discovered, and are continuing to discover, other gene abnormalities that are less common than BRCA1 and BRCA2 but also can raise breast cancer risk.
+Researchers have discovered, and are continuing to discover, other abnormal genes that are less common than BRCA1, BRCA2, and PALB2 but also can raise breast cancer risk.
 Testing for these abnormalities is not done routinely, but it may be considered on the basis of your family history and personal situation.
-You can work with your doctor to decide whether testing for gene abnormalities besides BRCA1 and BRCA2 is warranted.
+You can work with your doctor to decide whether testing for gene abnormalities besides BRCA1, BRCA2, and PALB2 is warranted.

 The medical experts for Genetic Testing are: